Fast Food Statistics

 It saves time.

 As a culture, we don’t have the time to stop to prepare food or sit down and eat.
 Fast food in the United States is popular because it’s just that - fast!
 Its convenience and speed make it an easy choice for families and people on the go.
-Most families in America (83% of them) eat fast food at least once a week.
+Most families in America (83% of them) eat it at least once a week.
 Many fast food meals are even eaten in the car, as much as 20%.

 Or so many people think.
 Fast food is relatively inexpensive compared with other restaurants.
 However, it’s significantly more expensive than preparing food at home.
 In fact, about 32% of the people that eat fast food eat it because they think it is cheaper than the alternatives.